tinode/chat/docs/API.md

 (The following functionality is not implemented yet) When a new user registers with tags matching the given query, the `fnd` topic will receive `{pres}` notification for the new user.

 [Plugins](./pbx) support `Find` service which can be used to replace default search with a custom one.

-#### Some use cases
-* Restricting users to organizations.
-  An immutable tag(s) may be assigned to the user which denotes the organization the user belons to.
-When the user searches for other users or topics, the search can be restricted to always contain the tag.
-This approach can be used to segment users into organizations with limited visiblity into each other.

-* Search by geographical location.
-  Client software may periodically assign a [geohash](https://en.wikipedia.org/wiki/Geohash) tag to the user based on current location.
-Searching for users in a given area would mean matching on geohash tags.

-* Search by numerical range, such as age range.
-  The approach is similar to geohashing.
-The entire range of numbers is covered by the smallest possible power of 2, for instance the range of human ages is covered by 2<sup>7</sup>=128 years.
-The entire range is split in two halves: the range 0-63 is denoted by 0, 64-127 by 1.
-The operation is repeated with each subrange, i.e. 0-31 is 00, 32-63 is 01, 0-15 is 000, 32-47 is 010.
-Once completed, the age 30 will belong to the following ranges: 0 (0-63), 00 (0-31), 001 (16-31), 0011 (24-31), 00111 (28-31), 001111 (30-31), 0011110 (30).
-A 30 y.o. user is assigned a few tags to indicate the age, i.e. `age:00111`, `age:001111`,  and `age:0011110`.
-Technically, all 7 tags may be assigned but usually it's impractical.
-To query for anyone in the age range 28-35 convert the range into a minimal number of tags: `age:00111` (28-31), `age:01000` (32-35).
-This query will match the 30 y.o. user by tag `age:00111`.

 #### Query language